rhysgilliam/Swayambhu-Stories/README.md

 ## License

 This repository is not open to external contributions.
-If you are a collaborator of the Swayambhu Stories project and want write access to this repository, please contact the [team](https://tarheels.live/sp25teamm/roles/).
+If you are a collaborator of the Swayambhu Stories project and want write access to this repository, please contact the team here: [https://tarheels.live/sp25teamm/roles/](https://tarheels.live/sp25teamm/roles/).

 .fbx model is too large for the Github repo, so need to add it in manually.
 Add the .fbx file to Assets/OversizedFiles and in the Unity editor, load in "SampleScene" to see the model.
 If a prefab error happens press on the Object prompt and enter in "12.5MillionTriangles" model.